Caseload Allocation Policy

 The London Borough of Merton endorses an approach to caseload management that has been outlined and endorsed by the Assistant Director's Group in London.
 We have incorporated the principles behind this approach into our caseload policy for social work professionals within the borough.
 Local Authorities have committed to develop effective workload management systems and caseload allocation policies by adhering to the Employer's Standards.

-- Children Looked After - Caseloads in 14+ Teams for social workers are expected to be in the range of 12-15 children.
+- Children in Care - Caseloads for social workers working exclusively with Children in Care are expected to be in the range of 12-15 children.
 Sibling groups in the same placement are likely to generate less work, unsettled children whose frequently disrupt and children placed over 20 miles away are likely to generate more.

 - Supervising Social Workers - Caseloads are expected to be in the region of 15-20 fostering households per SSW.